-- (1) This column represents the amount of cash compensation earned in fiscal 2020 for Board and Committee service (whether or not deferred and whether or not the directors elected to receive restricted stock units in lieu of cash fees).
+- This column represents the amount of cash compensation earned in fiscal 2021 for Board and Committee service (whether or not deferred and whether or not the directors elected to receive restricted stock units in lieu of cash fees).
 Includes the Lead Independent Director fee for Mr. Parfet.
-Effective April 1, 2020, the quarterly cash payments for annual cash retainer, Committee Chair fees, and the Lead Independent Director fee were reduced by 50% to align costs with anticipated market conditions in light of the COVID-19 pandemic. - (2) Values in this column represent the grant date fair value of stock awards computed in accordance with accounting principles generally accepted in the United States (U.S. GAAP).
-On October 1, 2019, each director received 663 shares under the 2003 Directors Stock Plan with an aggregate grant date fair value of \$107,500 in payment of the common stock portion of the annual retainer.
-On February 4, 2020 (the date of our Annual Meeting), each director received 198 shares of common stock under the 2003 Directors Stock Plan with an aggregate grant date fair value of \$40,000.
+Effective April 1, 2020, the quarterly cash payments for annual cash retainer, Committee Chair fees, and the Lead Independent Director fee were reduced by 50% to align costs with anticipated market conditions in light of the COVID-19 pandemic and were reinstated to the full amount effective January 2021.
+The first fiscal quarter of fiscal 2021 had reduced cash payments. - (2) Values in this column represent the grant date fair value of stock awards computed in accordance with accounting principles generally accepted in the United States (U.S. GAAP).
+On October 1, 2020, each director, except Mr. Gipson, received 490 shares under the 2020 Long Term Incentives Plan with an aggregate grant date fair value of \$107,500 in payment of the common stock portion of the annual retainer.
+A prorated amount of \$108,542, which equated to 448 shares, was granted to Mr. Gipson, who was elected as a director on November 4, 2020.
+On February 2, 2021 (the date of our Annual Meeting), each director received 159 shares of common stock under the 2020 Long Term Incentives Plan with an aggregate grant date fair value of \$40,000.
 The amounts shown do not correspond to the actual value that may be realized by the directors.
-Directors may elect to defer the annual share awards by electing instead to receive the same number of restricted stock units. - (3) This column consists of cash dividend equivalents paid on restricted stock units for Messrs.
-Holloman, Kingsley and Parfet, and, for Messrs.
-Parfet and Rosamilia, the Company's matching donations under the Company's matching gift program of \$10,000 each.
-This column does not include the perquisites and personal benefits provided to each director because the aggregate amount provided to each director was less than \$10,000. - (4) Mr. Gipson was elected as a director on November 4, 2020.
+Directors may elect to defer the annual share awards by electing instead to receive the same number of restricted stock units.
+As of September 30, 2021, 467, 11,672, 3,559 and 2,162 restricted stock awards granted under the 2020 Long-Term Incentives Plan and 2003 Directors Stock Plan as compensation for services as directors were outstanding for Messrs.
+Gipson, Holloman, Kingsley, and Parfet, respectively. - (3) Aggregate earnings in fiscal 2021 on the directors' deferred cash compensation balances were \$4,503 for Mr. Kingsley and \$2,797 for Ms. Murphy.
+We do not pay "above market" interest on non-qualified deferred compensation; therefore, this column does not include these amounts. - This column consists of cash dividend equivalents paid on restricted stock units for Messrs.
+Gipson, Holloman, Kingsley and Parfet, of \$1,186, \$49,143, \$15,233, and \$9,253, respectively, and for Mr. Parfet, Ms. Payne, Mr. Rosamilia, and Ms. Watson, the Company's matching donations under the Company's matching gift program of \$10,000, \$10,000, \$10,000, and \$500, respectively.
+This column does not include the perquisites and personal benefits provided to each director because the aggregate amount provided to each director was less than \$10,000. - (5) Mr. Gipson was elected as a director on November 4, 2020. - (6) Mr. Kingsley resigned effective December 1, 2021 and the Board reduced the number of directors from eleven to ten effective December 3, 2021.